AidinAz/course-description-similarity/README.md

 # Course Description Comparator

-A Python toolkit for comparing course descriptions using two complementary approaches: a fast statistical NLP scorer (`CourseStatisticalComparer`) and an LLM-based qualitative analyser (`CourseLLMComparer`).
+A Python toolkit for comparing course descriptions using three complementary approaches: a fast statistical NLP scorer (`CourseStatisticalComparer`), a semantic embedding comparer (`CourseEmbeddingComparer`), and an LLM-based qualitative analyser (`CourseLLMComparer`).

 ---